 Google Calendar

-First, open up your Google Calendar on your laptop or computer. **On the left-hand side of the calendar, you should be able to see a list of calendar subscriptions.
-Remove any clinic subscriptions by clicking the X:
+First, open up your Google Calendar on your laptop or computer.
+On the left-hand side of the calendar, you should be able to see a list of calendar subscriptions.
+Remove the Offline subscription by clicking the X:

 In the popup window, click Remove Calendar.

-Within the Calendar app on a Macbook, open the default calendar application and right-click (or Ctrl-click) on the subscription and choose the Unsubscribe option:
+Within the Calendar app on a Mac, right-click (or Ctrl-click) on the subscription and choose the Unsubscribe option:

-Go to Calendar -> Calendars (at the bottom) -> Tap the "i" and then click Unsubscribe.
+Go to Calendar -> Calendars (at the bottom) -> Tap the "i" and then tap Unsubscribe.